+c.
 Inferior Security Interests

-If the collateral is subject to a security interest that is subordinate to the security interest being enforced, the enforcing secured party need not pay any excess proceeds to the subordinate secured party unless the enforcing secured party has received an authenticated demand for proceeds before completing distribution of the proceeds (id. $\S 9.608(a)(1)(C)$).
+If the collateral is subject to a security interest that is subordinate to the security interest being enforced, the enforcing secured party need not pay any excess proceeds to the subordinate secured party unless the enforcing secured party has received an authenticated demand for proceeds before completing distribution of the proceeds (id. § 9.608(a)(1)(C)).
 The enforcing secured party may require the subordinate secured party to provide reasonable proof of the subordinate security interest and need not comply with the subordinate secured party's demand for distribution if it does not receive the proof within a reasonable time (id. § 9.608(a)(2)).
-To avoid incorrect distribution of proceeds, the enforcing secured party should always the collateral note and the secured party is entitled to the collateral note and the collateral is still in force and of the amount outstanding on the subordinate debt.
+To avoid incorrect distribution of proceeds, the enforcing secured party should always require evidence that the subordinate security interest is still in force and of the amount outstanding on the subordinate debt.

+d.
 Superior Security Interests